aleshevdenis/128iid/tasks/connectors/github_secret_scanning/readme.md

 1. GitHub username
 2. GitHub token
-3. One or more organization names or repository names
+3. One or more organization names and/or repository names

 **IMPORTANT: you must be an administrator for the repository or organization, and you must use an access token with the repo scope or security_events scope.**